noy-sternlicht/Debatable-Intelligence/README.md

  --model_name gpt-4.1 # Preprocessing model (should be an OpenAI model)
 ```

-We next run the key-point analysis using watsonx.ai, and provide out output in `keypoints.csv`. `scripts/run_kpa.sh`
-runs the analysis we report in the paper.
+We provide the KPA output in `keypoints.csv`. `scripts/run_kpa.sh` runs the analysis we report in the paper.

 ## Citation